What is hyperopia?

 Most babies are hyperopic at birth (physiological type), a defect that is corrected as the eye develops, and usually disappears during adolescence.
 If it is not fully corrected by this age, it is likely that it will persist for life, but will stabilise.

 If farsightedness has not been completely corrected by adolescence, it is likely to persist for life.
 Although hyperopia does not usually evolve.

 How can it be prevented?

-It is advisable for people who have been diagnosed with hyperopia to have their eyes checked once a year because hyperopia can be associated with other diseases, such as glaucoma.
+It is advisable for people who have been diagnosed with hyperopia to have their eyes checked once a year because farsightedness can be associated with other diseases, such as glaucoma.

-Constant movement of the eye’s muscles in young patients can cause symptoms that are not directly related to vision, such as headaches and fatigue, pain or redness of the eye.
+Constant movement of the eye’s muscles in young patients can cause symptoms that are not directly related to vision, such as:

 Gestures such as rubbing the eyes or wrinkling the forehead on a regular basis may be the first signs of hyperopia.